 As I flip through old, worn out beauty magazines, I can not help but wonder, how did 1930s – famously squashed between great depression and the World War2, actually saw a rise in society living standards… and how little changed in the beauty industry since then… I don’t mean hair revolution brought by late Sassoon, rather how human emotions and basic needs to feel and look fabulous remained unshaken even in times of great depression, and why there is plenty of opportunities to thrive in beauty and salon industry in today’s economic downturn.

 Here are top 3 powerful lessons, what every salon owner should remember from the 1930s and how to use them in our modern society to increase consumer spend and customer loyalty in salons.

 1. Consumers asked industry listened

 From “dry hair to how to style hair to make thin face look fuller…” according to The Daily Mail’s Women’s Bureau, there were so many letters that experts had to work on just answering letters full time.

-Little changed in Human nature since 1930s, people still want to look great, and consumers continue asking same questions they asked 70 odd years ago, and those who listen, and find way to solve people’s problems get rich!
-That’s why it is important to discover ways to reach customers, put your salon in the marketplace, talk to people, educate about your products benefits, demonstrate your expertise why This hair style is better suited than That hairstyle.
+Little changed in Human nature since the 1930s, people still want to look great, and consumers continue asking same questions they asked 70 odd years ago, and those who listen, and find a way to solve people’s problems get rich!
+That’s why it is important to discover ways to reach customers, put your salon in the marketplace, talk to people, educate about the benefits of your product, demonstrate your expertise why This hairstyle is better suited than That hairstyle.